iCliniq Logo

 • Genetic variation.

 This condition is caused when the body does not break down a complex sugar molecule called heparan sulfate, which is a part of the glycosaminoglycans (GAG).
-Our body usually produces heparan sulfate, and then it is broken down with the help of the metabolic processes to help in regulating regular body functioning, such as:
+The body usually produces heparan sulfate, and then it is broken down with the help of the metabolic processes to help regulate regular body functioning, such as:

 • Repair of the wound.